BuildingSync/TestSuite/README.md

 # Running Simulations (Rakefile)

 The Rakefile can be used to run the entire BuildingSync -> OpenStudio + Simulate -> BuildingSync workflow.
-It makes use of the `tests/tester.rb` script.
+It makes use of the `tests/tester.rb` script (TODO - turn this into a test using RSpec).
 The script will look for BSync XML files to simulate in the `tests/[schema_version]/[Level_XXX]/inputs` directory.
 There are currently two tasks that can be run:

 1. L000_run_sim - Run a Level 000 simulation using the schema_version and file specified
 1. L100_run_sim - Run a Level 100 simulation using the schema_version and file specified